Universal truth of operator statements via ideal membership: Reduction to arithmetic operator statements

-We state a simplified version of the original theorem which asserts that unsatisfiability of a certain class of formulas can be reduced to (propositional) unsatisfiability of a ground sentence.
-As a consequence, we see that certain semantic consequences can be verified by a formal computation involving only ground instances of the original formulas.
-This allows to systematically eliminate quantifiers.
+Herbrand's theorem, a fundamental result in logic, provides a systematic way to eliminate quantifiers from first-order formulas, and in this way, essentially allows a reduction from first-order logic to propositional logic.
+In particular, it says that certain semantic consequences can be verified by a formal computation involving only ground instances of the original formulas.

 Before we proceed to state Herbrand's theorem, we first recall some normal forms of formulas as well as the notion of \emph{Herbrand expansion}.
+For the following, we fix a signature $\Sigma = (\bm{S},\bm{C},\bm{F},\sigma)$.